docupike/docs/docs/en/admin/suite-plus.md

 The **Suite+ bridge** keeps the objects in i-doit up and the assets in **Suite+**, the separate GRC product by Synetics, in step.
 Once the bridge is connected for your tenant, objects you create in i-doit up appear as assets in Suite+ and assets you create in Suite+ appear as i-doit up objects, so the same items do not need to be maintained in two places.

-This page describes the i-doit up side of the bridge, the *Suite+* settings surface, the per-object jump action, the single-sign-on behaviour, and how data flows in both directions.
+This page describes the i-doit up side of the bridge, the *Suite+* settings surface, the per-object jump action, the single-sign-on behavior, and how data flows in both directions.

 ## What the bridge does